Dandruff

 Wonder what it is?

-It could be psoriasis, seborrheic dermatitis, or even eczema.
+It could be psoriasis, or even eczema.

 Make the diagnosis "Plaques, dandruff, redness and/or itching?" to discover our advice and recommendations for adapted care routines.